Guide

 Agent-readiness primitives

-- REST API — Enterprise tier only (per public pricing page)
+- REST API: Enterprise tier only, based on public pricing references

 - Content-gap data maps cleanly to agent-suggested edits